appuio/ops-techlab/labs/61_monitoring.md

 3. Does our cluster have enough capacity to run all pods?

-### Is our cluster in an operational state at the moment?
+### Is Our Cluster in an Operational State at the Moment?

 In order to answer this first question, we check the state of different vital components:
 * Masters